davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 You may find a 'template' project which have been created to help researchers use the Open Science Framework for particular use cases or be able to fork an project which is similar to yours:

-* A template for a lab notebook - [https://osf.io/sesm4/wiki/home/]()
+* A template for a lab notebook - <https://osf.io/sesm4/wiki/home/>
-* 'Estimating the Reproducibility of Psychological Science' collects projects which were included in a project to reproduce existing papers in phycology  [https://osf.io/ezcuj/wiki/home/]()
+* 'Estimating the Reproducibility of Psychological Science' collects projects which were included in a project to reproduce existing papers in psychology <https://osf.io/ezcuj/wiki/home>

 ## Creating a new project